simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-when-youve-been-doxxed-guide/index.en.md

 For example, under the GDPR, individuals in the European Union have the right to request the removal or rectification of their personal information from online platforms and the right to be forgotten.
 The CCPA grants California residents certain rights over their personal information, including the right to know what personal information is collected, shared, or sold by businesses.

-By understanding and leveraging these regulations, you can **strengthen your legal position** and explore options for holding the doxxer accountable.
+By understanding and using these regulations, you can **strengthen your legal position** and explore options for holding the doxxer accountable.
 A lawyer can guide you through the process and help you determine the best course of action based on your specific circumstances.

 Remember, seeking legal recourse may involve time, effort, and potentially financial resources.
 Assess your situation and consult with professionals to make an informed decision about pursuing legal action.